MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

      * 'M4 I' sets dynamic mode which uses the current feedrate to calculate a laser power OCR value.
      *
      * Any move in dynamic mode will use the current feed rate to calculate the laser power.
-     * Feed rates are set by the F parameter of a move command e.g. G1 X0 Y10 F6000
+     * Feed rates are set by the F parameter of a move command e.g., G1 X0 Y10 F6000
      * Laser power would be calculated by bit shifting off 8 LSB's.
 In binary this is div 256.
      * The calculation gives us ocr values from 0 to 255, values over F65535 will be set as 255 .
      * More refined power control such as compesation for accell/decell will be addressed in future releases.